Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Intractable attack of bronchial asthma;

-• A state of shock that is not amenable to the prescribed treatment;
+• Shock condition that is not amenable to prescribed treatment;

 • Renal, liver failure in an aggravated form;